tvsnarayana/tech-interview-handbook/front-end/html.md

 ## Script Loading

+- `<script>` - HTML parsing is blocked, the script is fetched and executed immediately, HTML parsing resumes after the script is executed.
-For classic scripts, if the async attribute is present, then the classic script will be fetched in parallel to parsing and evaluated as soon as it is available (potentially before parsing completes).
-If the async attribute is not present but the defer attribute is present, then the classic script will be fetched in parallel and evaluated when the page has finished parsing.
-If neither attribute is present, then the script is fetched and evaluated immediately, blocking parsing until these are both complete.
+- `<script async>` - The script will be fetched in parallel to HTML parsing and executed as soon as it is available (potentially before HTML parsing completes).
+Use `async` when the script is independent of any other scripts on the page, for example analytics.

-For module scripts, if the async attribute is present, then the module script and all its dependencies will be fetched in parallel to parsing, and the module script will be evaluated as soon as it is available (potentially before parsing completes).
-Otherwise, the module script and its dependencies will be fetched in parallel to parsing and evaluated when the page has finished parsing.
-(The defer attribute has no effect on module scripts.)
+- `<script defer>` - The script will be fetched in parallel to HTML parsing and executed when the page has finished parsing.
+If there are multiple of them, each deferred script is executed in the order they were encoun­tered in the document.